Apple CEO backs privacy laws, warns data being 'weaponized'

 Cook's remarks, along with comments due later from Google and Facebook top bosses, in the European Union's home base in Brussels, underscore how the U.S. tech giants are jostling to curry favor in the region as regulators tighten their scrutiny.

 Data protection has become a major political issue worldwide, and European regulators have led the charge in setting new rules for the big internet companies.
-The EU's new laws on data privacy require companies to change the way they do business in the region, and a number of headline-grabbing data breaches have raised public awareness of the issue.
+The EU's new General Data Protection Regulation, or GDPR, requires companies to change the way they do business in the region, and a number of headline-grabbing data breaches have raised public awareness of the issue.

 "In many jurisdictions, regulators are asking tough questions.
 It is time for rest of the world, including my home country, to follow your lead," Cook said.